danilobml/what-to-wear-api/README.md

 ## Usage:

 ### Register:
-- Do a POST request to: https://what-to-wear-api.onrender.com/auth/register
+- Perform a POST request to: https://what-to-wear-api.onrender.com/auth/register

-request body: {"username": string, "password": string}
+- Add to the request body: {"username": string, "password": string}

 ### Login:
-- Do a POST request to: https://what-to-wear-api.onrender.com/auth/login
+- Perform a POST request to: https://what-to-wear-api.onrender.com/auth/login

-request body (same as above): {"username": string, "password": string}
+- Add to the request body (with the same values as above): {"username": [value], "password": [value]}

-- Copy the token string.
+- Once you get a response, copy the token string from the response body.

-### Using all routes:
+### Using all other routes:

-- Add the Authorization header to your request and the value should be "Bearer + [copied token]"
+- Add the "Authorization" header to your GET requests, with the value "Bearer + [copied token string]"